josemotta/IoT.Hass.Farm/_pump/README.md

 ![water-process-2](https://user-images.githubusercontent.com/86032/67102821-84654e00-f19a-11e9-92ec-f38b84c0cd15.png)

 - The first stage is twenty five meters below surface in the well, powered by a thin-vertical-pump, located inside the plumbs.
-It pushes water to a small intermediary tank at surface level.
+It pushes water to a small intermediary tank, located at surface level.
 - A second fast-pump is responsible for moving the water from the intermediary tank to the big water storage placed on the high tower.
 - The fast-pump starts when the intermediary tank is full and stops when it is empty.
 The command logic for this synchronization is already set and is not being considered here now.